The Sports Law Review: Japan

 - On the other hand, the rules of transfer restriction in the sports industry could have pro-competitive aspects to promote the training of players in the expectation of obtaining training compensations from transfers and to maintain and enhance the attraction of sports competitions itself by balancing team forces.

-- The Japan Fair Trade Commission, at the very least, also recognised the lack of legitimacy and necessity in respect of rules that restrict transfers or occupational changes indefinitely i.e., rules that prohibit transfers entirely; prohibit transfers indefinitely unless the current team approves such transfers; or prohibit the participation in sports leagues or competitions (held by a sports governing organisation) indefinitely, even though the transfer itself is possible.
+- The Japan Fair Trade Commission, at the very least, also recognised the lack of legitimacy and necessity in respect of rules that restrict transfers or occupational changes indefinitely, that is, rules that prohibit transfers entirely; prohibit transfers indefinitely unless the current team approves such transfers; or prohibit the participation in sports leagues or competitions (held by a sports governing organisation) indefinitely, even though the transfer itself is possible.

 Sports and taxation